Research and collections

 Personal stories of wars, battles and events of great significance make the history of the Royal Marines come to life.
 The Curators at the Museum collect and display contemporary material so that the story of our history is told up to the present day, allowing visitors to appreciate the extraordinary acts of heroism and bravery of Royal Marines deployed around the world today.

-The Royal Marines Museum depicts the history of the Royal Marines from 1664 to present day its unique collection of artefacts, pictures and documents.
+The Museum depicts the history of the Royal Marines from 1664 to the present day through a unique collection of artefacts, pictures and documents.

 One of the most outstanding collections is the medal collection consisting of over 8000 items including gallantry, campaign and foreign awards.
 Over 80% of this can be seen on display in the Medal Room.